metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_pool_v1beta1_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
 - `spec` (Attributes) NodePoolSpec is the top level nodepool specification.
-Nodepoolslaunch nodes in response to pods that are unschedulable.
-A single nodepoolis capable of managing a diverse set of nodes.
-Node properties are determinedfrom a combination of nodepool and pod scheduling constraints. (see [below for nested schema](#nestedatt--spec))
+Nodepools launch nodes in response to pods that are unschedulable.
+A single nodepool is capable of managing a diverse set of nodes.
+Node properties are determined from a combination of nodepool and pod scheduling constraints. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only